openaphid/openaphid.github.com/source/_posts/2012-07-10-tutorial-exposing-java-methods-to-javascript-in-openaphid.markdown

 ## Integration with Google Analytics in Boilerplate-Android

-Let's illustrate how to integrate Google Analytics SDK into OpenAphid for Android.
+Let's illustrate how to integrate Google Analytics SDK into OpenAphid-Engine for Android.
 All source codes can be found in the [Boilerplate-Android](https://github.com/openaphid/Boilerplate-Android) project.

 After adding Google Analytics Android SDK into our project as described in its [official document](https://developers.google.com/analytics/devguides/collection/android/devguide#gettingStarted), we create a Java class [GoogleAnalyticsBinding](https://github.com/openaphid/Boilerplate-Android/blob/master/src/org/openaphid/thirdparty/ga/GoogleAnalyticsBinding.java) to bridge JavaScript and Google Analytics SDK. `GoogleAnalyticsBinding` makes the exposed functions have identical signatures as its iOS version, which enables the same script file([main.js](https://github.com/openaphid/Boilerplate-iOS/blob/master/Boilerplate/game.bundle/main.js)) to run on both platforms.